What are our Global Research Priorities?

 We have close partnerships with third parties, such as policy makers, charities and industry.
 We provide seed funding for projects, and facilitate networking opportunities and other research-related events throughout the year.

-Our research is focused on four main themes:
+Our research is focused on 12 main themes:

 Why behaviour, brain and society?